volodymyrhudyma/blog/content/blog/top-5-git-commands-for-experienced-developers.md

 * Reset a local branch to the origin

-  From time to time I forget that I work on the **main** branch instead of the feature branch and commit my changes.
+  From time to time I forget that I'm working on the **main** branch instead of the feature branch, and I commit my changes.

-  After I realize that something is wrong, I reset my local **main** branch to the remote with the following command:
+  After I realize something is wrong, I reset my local **main** branch to the remote one with the following command:

   `git reset --hard origin/main`